will-hossack/Poptics/docs/vector.rst

 ==============

 These classes handle two and three dimensional vectors with many supporting methods to simplfy their use.
-These classes are used throughout the poptics package but can also be used as stand alone classes for other applications.
+These classes are used throughout the Poptics package but can also be used as stand alone classes for other applications.

 These vector classes are all interally hand coded and do not use Numpy which significantly imporve efficiency.

 Vector2d Class
 ==============

 Class for two dimensional vectors.
-This class is typically used to describe point in planes.
+This class is typically used to describe points in planes.

 .. autoclass:: poptics.vector.Vector2d
    :members:

 Vector3d Class
 ==============

 Class for three dimensional vectors.
 This is main class used in specifiy rays and component positions in the poptics package.

 .. autoclass:: poptics.vector.Vector3d
    :members: